silverwind/droppy/README.md

 - `port`: The port to listen on.
 Can take an array of ports.
 - `host`: The host address to listen on.
 Can take an array of hosts.
 - `debug`: Skip resource minification and enable automatic CSS reloading when the source files change.
 - `useTLS`: Whether the server should use SSL/TLS encryption.
-See TLS options below.
+When set, droppy uses certificate files in `~/.droppy/config`, `tls.key`, `tls.cert`, `tls.ca`.
+Replace them with your real ones if you want to run TLS or SPDY.
 - `useSPDY`: Enables the SPDYv3 protocol.
 Depends on `useTLS`.
 - `useHSTS`: Enables the [HSTS](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) header with 1 year caching time.
 Depends on `useTLS`.
 - `readInterval`: The minimum time gap in milliseconds in which updates to a single directory are sent.